Bing wan

-Bingguo (冰果 (bīngguǒ, iced fruit)) is a traditional dessert dish of Beijing cuisine.
-The main ingredients of this dish include lotus root, almonds, walnuts, lotus seed, sugar and lotus leaf.
-The lotus root, lotus seeds, almonds and walnuts are chopped into small pieces and steamed.
+Bing wan (冰碗 (bīng wǎn, ice bowl)) is a traditional dessert dish of Beijing cuisine.
+The main ingredients of this dish include lotus root slices, almonds, walnuts, uncored lotus seed, and sugar.
+The lotus root, lotus seeds, almonds and walnuts are then steamed.
 The sugar is mixed with water and then boiled to become syrup.
-The lotus leaf is cut into small pieces and soaked in boiling water.
-The steamed ingredients are placed on the lotus leaf with syrup poured on top and then cooled by ice (or nowadays in a refrigerator) and served cold.
-As the dessert is served in a bowl, the dish is also called bingwan (冰碗, lit. "ice bowl").
+The steamed ingredients are placed on a bowl (sometimes a lotus leaf is placed at the bottom of the bowl as garnish) with syrup poured on top and then cooled by ice or a refrigerator and served cold.
+It was once eaten by Qing dynasty royalty.
+The dish is also called bing guo (冰果, lit. "iced fruit"), da bing wan (大冰碗, lit. "big ice bowl"), and hexian'er (河鮮兒, 河鲜儿, lit. "river delicacy").
+Xu Ke wrote that the dish was followed by four dishes of hot meat.